 There are several ways you can manipulate what you see in the Extracker log.

 - You can expand and shrink columns by selecting the edge of the column in the row header.

-- You can select which columns you would like to see visible by clicking the gear icon in the top left-hand corner.
+- You can select which columns you would like to see visible by clicking the Manage Log in the top right corner.

 - You can then choose which columns will display for all Projects, or drill into the specific Project to customize.
 Once you have the columns set, click “Save”